double-m/spikes/android/README.md

 - Android for Maven Eclipse.

 We don't need any `mvn eclipse:eclipse`: just generate a project as above and import it in ADT Bunble (the `.project` will be created correctly).
+An error will be given in about the `pom.xml` for [these](<http://stackoverflow.com/questions/21016211/error-in-maven-pom-xml-file>) reasons: let's just ignore it.

 At the moment, the ADT Bundle is not able to build, but I use it as an editor; for all the building stuff, I use `mvn` from the console.